aliahmad1967/Streamlit-Arabic-Books-Tracker/README.md

 The app saves all data to a CSV file and provides feedback messages after each operation.
 The design is user-friendly with a consistent color scheme and intuitive navigation.

+#Technical Details:

+The app uses PIL (Python Imaging Library) to process uploaded images Images are stored as files rather than in the database for better performance Cover image references are stored in a new "صورة الغلاف" column in the CSV file The application handles all image operations (save, update, delete) automatically

+This implementation provides a complete solution for managing book covers while maintaining the RTL support and user-friendly interface of the original application.

 pip install -r requirements.txt